sebsto/meetup-crawler/README.md

     The scheduler Lambda fuction will automatically populate the DynamoDB table at first run, it will also send one SQS message per group to the crawler function.
 To avoid hitting the Meetup.com API rate limit, it spreads the message availability over 15 minutes.
 So the initial collection of data will happen within 15 minutes after the first execution of the scheduler Lambda function.

-4. (optional) Create a file with environment variables.
+4. (optional) Local code execution

     If you plan to locally modify and test the code, you have to create a virtual environment to run it, and install the code dependencies.